0xfe/experiments/minikube/README.md

 # note: the backend is loadbalanced, so the response depends on which backend is hit
 $ curl 192.168.49.2/getrolls

+# To expose ports on the host (so you can connect from outside the machine), see the IPTables instructions below.
 ```

-### Create deployments in k3s on pikube
+### Deploy on k3s (in pikube)

 Same as above, but for pi cluster.
+Key differences here:

+- images are hosted on Google Artifact Registry
+  + `ImagePullPolicy` is not `never` here.
+- ingress controller is Traefik (unlike nginx above)
+- pikube is a cluster or Raspberry Pis, so images must be target arm64
+- ingress exposes ports on the nodes (like a real k8s cluster)
+  + Minikube builds a separate internal network, so you need IP forwarding setup

 ```
 # Push envoy configs